Lebyy/quickuptime/README.md

 const quickuptime = require('quickuptime')
 const client = new quickuptime.Client()

-// Starts uptiming the url's stored the in the db within an interval of 60000ms or the time configured in ms. client.start()
+// Starts uptiming the url's stored in the db within an interval of 60000ms or the time configured in ms. client.start()

 // Adds the url to the database.